gohugoio/hugo/content/functions/base64.md

 ---
 title: base64
-description: base64Encode and base64Decode let you easily decode content with a base64 encoding and vice versa through pipes.
+description: "`base64Encode` and `base64Decode` let you easily decode content with a base64 encoding and vice versa through pipes."
 godocref:
 date: 2017-02-01
 publishdate: 2017-02-01